alex-r-bigelow/wrangling-survey/surveyDesignDocument.md

   - *todo:* what's the best way to enable researchers to contact participants about further studies in a secure + private way (would a separate, private google form linking to their ID be sufficient—and researchers would have to go through us to get their contact info)?
 1. Option to walk through a pre-filled tutorial (wrangling movies?)
   - Tutorial examples and word definitions will be available on demand in the real survey as well
-2. Provide the shortest possible label for a dataset that you are familiar with:
+2. **Dataset label** Provide the shortest possible label for a dataset that you are familiar with:
   - Suggestions pre-populated from prior users
   - Have worked with this data before?
   - Do you have this kind of dataset now?